-Pink Blown Away by Big Voiced 12-Year-Old Fan She Invited to Sing at Her Concert
+Pink Blown Away by Big-Voiced 12-Year-Old Fan She Invited to Sing at Her Concert

 - Want to keep up with the latest from PEOPLE?
 Sign up for our daily newsletter to get our best stories of the day delivered straight to your inbox.

-“I’m feeling incredible,” she gushed “I’m still kind of in shock…What I’m taking away from this, and what everyone should take away, is that when you want something like nothing is impossible.
+“I’m feeling incredible,” she said.
+“I’m still kind of in shock…What I’m taking away from this, and what everyone should take away, is that when you want something like nothing is impossible.
 You can always achieve something; [it] is just about the amount of effort you put in.”